EasyDynamics/oscal-editor-deployment/README.md

 # Overview

-Various deployments of the OSCAL Editor including a Docker Image for easy local editing.
+Various deployments of the OSCAL Editor including a Docker Image for easy local editing of OSCAL files in JSON format.

 ![OSCAL Editor Screenshot](/docs/resources/oscal-editor.png)

-To get started, simply pull the Docker image and run it, pointing to a directory of OSCAL content:
+To get started, simply pull the Docker image and run it, pointing to a directory of OSCAL content in JSON format:
 ```
 docker pull ghcr.io/easydynamics/oscal-editor-all-in-one
 docker run -p 8080:8080 -v "$(pwd)"/oscal-content:/app/oscal-content ghcr.io/easydynamics/oscal-editor-all-in-one